Cocaine smuggling submarine reveals Europe's drug crisis

 The heat and noise would have been intense as the engine in the back of the sub burned through the 20,000 litres of fuel stored onboard.

-The crew of two Ecuadorian cousins and a former Spanish boxer set out from the Brazilian rainforest and first travelled along the Amazon river.
+The crew of two Ecuadorean cousins and a former Spanish boxer set out from the Brazilian rainforest and first travelled along the Amazon river.

 They had energy bars, cans of sardines and plastic bags they used for toilet facilities.